JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2021.md

 ### IntelliJ IDEA 2021.2

 Unbundled plugins
 : Several plugins (Arquillian, AspectJ, CoffeeScript, Debugger Support for JSP (JSR45), Drools, Guice, Helidon, Java EE: Enterprise Java Beans (EJB), Spring OSGi, Spring Web Flow) have been unbundled.
 The IDE will suggest installation if the project contains related framework dependency.
-If your plugin depends on them, users will need to install them from the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
+If your plugin depends on them, users will need to install them from the [JetBrains Marketplace](https://plugins.jetbrains.com).

 ## 2021.1